Local parks forced to close; police to break up social gatherings amid COVID-19 spread

-HUNTINGTON — Warm weather and sunshine brought large groups of people outdoors in groups across the Tri-State over the last week, forcing many officials to take additional precautions against the novel coronavirus outbreak.
+HUNTINGTON — Warm weather and sunshine brought large groups of people outdoors across the Tri-State over the last week, forcing many officials to take additional precautions against the novel coronavirus outbreak.

 The Greater Huntington Park and Recreation District will close the gates to Rotary Park, McClelland Park, Altizer Park and the Ritter Park Amphitheater beginning Tuesday, and the parking area for Ritter Park will be closed to discourage any gatherings.